micnigh/django-react-todo-app/README.md

-Sample of django as an api server with JWT token auth and a create-react-app of todo-mvc
+Sample of django as an api server with JWT token auth and a create-react-app of the ever popular todo app

 # Requirements